Pilgrim Cottage | Bourton-n-the-Hill, Cotswolds | Holiday

 Bedroom Four:

-Next to the family bathroom is Bedroom 4, the smallest bedroom, with a double bed, cupboard and gorgeous views of St. Lawrence’s Church and the Cotswolds.
+Next to the family bathroom is bedroom four, the smallest bedroom, with a double bed, cupboard and gorgeous views of St. Lawrence’s Church and the Cotswolds.

 Family Bathroom:

 Featuring slate floor tiles, grey wall tiles and white paintwork, which complement a large, white, Edwardian-style sink and low-level WC.
-There is also a shower over the full-sized bath.
+There is also a shower over the bath.
 Accessories include a mirror, storage unit and a heated towel rail.
-The cottages boiler is in the bathroom.

 A short flight of stairs lead to a second-floor landing: